umakantv/umakantv/README.md

 # Umakant Vashishtha
-I am a Software Engineer from India 🇮🇳 with around 3 years of experience in web and mobile development across multiple industries such as Fintech, e-commerce, entertainment, SaaS, etc. I am currently working at Razorpay as a Software Development Engineer.
+I am a Software Engineer from India 🇮🇳 with more than 5 years of experience in web and mobile development across multiple industries such as Fintech, e-commerce, entertainment, SaaS, etc. I am currently working at Razorpay as a Software Development Engineer.
 I am interested in Problem Solving, Application Design Patterns, Software Archicture, Product Management and also enjoy teaching Software Development.
 I am always trying to learn something new.
 Currently I am learning Kubernetes, Web3.0 and Github workflows.
 I have strong skills in JavaScript, Typescript, React, React Native, GraphQL, Node.js, Sequelize, PostgreSQL, MongoDB, AWS.
 I have developed cross-platform applications for Web, Android, iOS, Desktop using latest tools.